 Lutheran Disaster Response brings God’s hope, healing and renewal to people whose lives have been disrupted by disasters in the United States and around the world.
 Donations from the Well of Hope community provide resources needed to help rebuild the lives and communities of those dealing with natural disasters, famine, and war or violence.
 Lutheran Disaster Response remains hard at work long after the first responders are gone.

-If you want to give through Well of Hope, you can donate on-line HERE.
-You can also make your check payable to "Well of Hope," put "Lutheran Disaster Response" in the memo line, and send it to the church office at 1057 Park Street, Suite A, Castle Rock, CO 80109.
+If you want to give through Well of Hope, you can donate online HERE.
+You can also make your check payable to "Well of Hope," put "Lutheran Disaster Response" in the memo line, and send it to the church office at 834 S Perry St. Ste F #531 Castle Rock, CO 80104.
 To donate directly, make checks payable to "Lutheran Disaster Response" and mail to: Evangelical Lutheran Church in America, P. O. Box 1809, Merrifield, VA 22116-8009, or go to elca.org/disaster.

 We have supported the "ELCA Good Gifts" program by buying farm animals to help families break the cycle of poverty and hunger for good.
-We were able to provide a whole Family Farm (animals, seeds, tools, and agricultural training), plus several more animals.
+We have been able to provide a whole Family Farm (animals, seeds, tools, and agricultural training), plus several more animals.

 The word "amparo" in Spanish means the protection of a living creature from suffering or damage.
 The ELCA’s strategy to Accompanying Migrant Minors with Protection, Advocacy, Representation and Opportunities (AMMPARO) was envisioned after witnessing the plight of children who are forced to flee their communities because of complex and interrelated reasons, including chronic violence, poverty, environmental displacement and lack of opportunities in El Salvador, Honduras and Guatemala.
 Due to our connection to companion churches in the region, including companion synod relationships, and existing ministries in the U.S., the ELCA is well-positioned to help ensure that these vulnerable children are protected.